Improved Bounds for Online Facility Location with Predictions: Introduction

 \section{Introduction}

-Online algorithms is a field that deals with algorithmic problems in which the input is not entirely known in advance, but rather arrives in a sequential way.
-The algorithm is required to make irrevocable decisions, only based on the input received at a given point, and to incur the corresponding irrevocable cost for each of them.
+Online algorithms is a field that deals with decision making in cases where the input data is not known in advance, but rather arrives in a sequential way.
+The algorithm is required to make irrevocable decisions, only based on the input data received at a given point in time, and to incur the corresponding irrevocable cost for each of them.
 Traditionally, in the analysis of online algorithms we assume, rather pessimistically, that an adversary always presents the algorithm with the worst case input.
-More precisely, the performance of online algorithms is evaluated by the \emph{competitive ratio} \cite{BoroYavi1998}, which is the worst-case ratio of total algorithm's cost to the cost of a computationally unlimited optimal algorithm that is aware of the entire request sequence in advance.
+More precisely, the performance of online algorithms is evaluated by the \emph{competitive ratio} \cite{BoroYavi1998}, which is the worst-case ratio of the total algorithm's cost to the cost of a computationally unrestricted optimal algorithm aware of the entire request sequence in advance.

-On the other hand, one of the main goals in the field of machine learning is to predict the unknown based on data, and \emph{learn} what the world looks like, rather than preparing for the worst that can happen.
-In an effort to exploit this, there has been a trend in recent years that tries to use machine learning predictions in order to deal with the inherent uncertainty in online algorithms, while still providing worst case performance guarantees.
-Specifically, one might think that directly using machine learning in online problems should enhance their performance, since by knowing, with some error, how the input will look like, we should be able to come up with almost optimal solutions/approximations.
-This turns out not to be true in reality, since the error of the learner does not remain as is necessarily, and it could propagate during different phases of the algorithm and cause a much bigger error.
+On the other hand, machine learning (ML) aims to \emph{predict} the unknown based on historical data and to \emph{learn} how the world looks like, rather than dealing with worst-case scenarios.
+A recent trend aims to use machine learning predictions about the future input in order to deal with the inherent uncertainty in online algorithms, while still providing worst case performance guarantees.
+Specifically, one might think that directly using machine learning in online problems should enhance their performance, since by predicting the input, with some error, we should be able to come up with almost optimal solutions.
+In reality, this turns out not to be true, since the error of the learner does not necessarily remain constant and could propagate along different phases of the algorithm.